mds2/learning_overtone/README.md

 (which, of course, I would listen to while I wrote other code).
 This goal is quite a long way off.

-Please note that a good chunk of my instrument definitions were stolen mindlessly (I am beginning to sound like the anti-Buddha with all my mindlessness) from https://github.com/overtone/overtone/wiki/Oscillators I fully expect to 'borrow' more instrument definitions from other sources.
-Perhaps, if I feel particularly 'responsible' in the future, I will isolate them all in a separate file.
+Please note that a good chunk of my instrument definitions were copied from https://github.com/overtone/overtone/wiki/Oscillators